TIERS/fabric-edge-node-selector/gateway-application/README.md

 # Distributed Edge Resrouces - Fabric Application
-RESTful GOLANG Fabric application that interfaces with the [Distributed Edge Resrouces - SmartContracts](https://github.com/dmonteroh/fabric-distributed-resources).
-Included is a JSON file with the REST operations for use with POSTMAN or other REST Clients.
+RESTful GOLANG Fabric application that interfaces with the Smart Contracts.
+Included in the main project is a JSON file with the REST operations for use with POSTMAN or other REST Clients.